BIOGRAPHY

 Composer // Performer // Designer

-Described as “Tremendously powerful, dark, and sometimes terrifying...”
-(SEAMUS), his works have been performed internationally at numerous festivals, including: Sonorities, SEAMUS, the San Francisco Tape Music Festival, MISE-EN Music Festival, Klingt Gut!, Sounds Like THIS!, NYCEMF, Sonicscape, and Ars Electronica.
-Recent collaborations include artists such as bassist Aleksander Gabrysˁ, cellist Seth Parker Woods, the Quasar Saxophone Quartet, the TAK Ensemble, and vocal ensemble Variant 6.
-His work is available through various online platforms, and on SEAMUS, Plyta Z Audiomatu, and Jikken Records.
+Described as “Tremendously powerful, dark, and sometimes terrifying…” (SEAMUS) and “Ruthlessly visceral…” (The Wire), his works have been performed internationally, including features at Gray Area Festival, Sonorities Festival, WeSA Festival, SONDA Festival, the San Francisco Tape Music Festival, SEAMUS, ISMIR, MISE-EN Music Festival, Klingt Gut!, Sounds Like THIS!, NYCEMF, Sonicscape, and Ars Electronica.
+Notable collaborations include bassist Aleksander GabryÅ›, cellist Seth Parker Woods, the Quasar Saxophone Quartet, the TAK Ensemble, and vocal ensemble Variant 6.
+His work is available through various online platforms, on New Focus Recordings, Plyta Z Audiomatu, Jikken Records, and ex_log.records.